DLXPlugins/photo-block/readme.txt

 == Frequently Asked Questions ==

+= Do you have a demo? =

+Yes. <a href="https://app.instawp.io/launch?t=photo-block&d=v2">Spin up a free demo</a> via InstaWP (no email or login required).

 = How does this block differs from the core image block? =

 Photo Block offers more advanced customization options like responsive layouts, a fully-featurd caption, caption overlays, and the ability to reuse styles across multiple blocks using global styles.
 It’s built for power users who want more control over their image presentation.

+Please see the <a href="https://docs.dlxplugins.com/photo-block">Photo Block documentation</a> for a full list of features.

 = Does this work with data? =